Materiality

 CKPower is committed to driving sustainability initiatives in a strategic and unified direction, ensuring long-term value creation for stakeholders across the value chain, while upholding its commitment to environmental and social responsibility.

-CKPower incorporates the United Nations Sustainable Development Goals (SDGs) and the UN Global Compact (UNGC) principles into its sustainability framework.
-The company directly aligns with 13 out of 17 SDGs, setting clear targets and performance indicators that integrate with its:
+- CKPower incorporates the United Nations Sustainable Development Goals (SDGs) and the UN Global Compact (UNGC) principles into its sustainability framework.
+The Company directly aligns with 13 out of 17 SDGs, setting clear targets and performance indicators that integrate with its:

 ✔ Vision and mission